- Posts: 199

 Washington D.C.
 Nov 1st 1994.

 A young Naval Officer steps out of the vehicle and crosses over to the the back passenger door.
-He opens it and holds the door open standing at attention.
+He opens it and holds the door open, standing at attention.
 As his passenger steps out he salutes.
-The passenger is an older man bearing all the trappings of an Admiral in the United States navy, with the one notable exception of a patch on his right upper arm.
-The atypical patch is an indication of a specialized branch of service.
+The passenger is an older man bearing all the trappings of an Admiral in the United States navy, with the one notable exception.
+He has a unique patch on his right upper arm.
+The patch is an indication of a specialized branch of service.

 The Admiral makes his way to his office in the department of naval intelligence and finds an envelope waiting for him in the message box on his desk.
-He is unsurprised to find it there.
-He is good friends with his superior and is well aware of what was coming.
+He is not surprised to find it there.
+He is good friends with his superior and was well aware that it was coming.
 He opens it and finds it is exactly what he had been anticipating; his new orders.
 Despite knowing what it would say, he none the less read carefully through contents.
 He grimaced slightly.

-When he was finished he folded the letter and put it back into the envelope.
+When the Admiral was finished, he folded the letter and put it back into the envelope.
 Without wasting a moment he proceeded back out of his office and toward the nearby stairwell.
 He could have taken the elevator, but he preferred to stretch his legs instead.
 He made his way down until he found himself in the archives in the lower levels.

-At the check in desk in the archive the Admiral found a young clerk sitting at the desk reading a book.
-He appeared to be engrossed in what he was reading because the old man was standing right in front of him before he even looked up.
-When he finally did he was a little frightened to see an Admiral standing in front of him.
-He put his book down and the the admiral was surprised to see it was about naval history.
-The young man had not gotten fair into it.
+At the check-in desk in the archive the Admiral found a young clerk sitting at the desk reading a book.
+He appeared to be engrossed in what he was reading, because the old man was standing right in front of him before he even looked up.
+When the clerk finally did notice him, he was a little frightened to see an Admiral standing in front of him.
+He put his book down and as he did the admiral was surprised to see it was about naval history.
+The young man had not gotten far into it yet.

-"How can I help you sir?"
-The young man ask.
+"Can I help you sir?"
+The young man asked.